Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

-# The Stop Signal Task
+# ♥ The Stop Signal Task ♥
 This is the companion wiki for the Stop Signal Task (SST) written in PsychoPy for Niel McNorton’s lab in 2021 using the PsychoPy builder API.
 Its purpose is to illustrate where in the SST (Figures 1 (a) & (b)) the settings and code for each element of the flow chart (Figure 1 (c)) can be found.
+For information on the behaviour of the SST see the ReadMe of this repo or Appendix A.
 ![Circle Array](doc/figures/fullsetup.png?raw=true "SST flowchart")

 <p align="center">